Brush Care & Feeding

 Face Lathering.
 Pass the loaded brush around on your face, alternating between swirls and back and forth “paint brush” strokes.
 Gradually add water, a little at a time, by dipping the tips of your brush in hot tap water.
 Continue lathering for a few minutes or until the lather reaches a rich, foamy consistency.

-These are techniques that work for me; but “your mileage may vary."
+These techniques that work for me; but “your mileage may vary."
 You can always call or email me with questions.
 I love to hear from you.
 There are also a ton of shaving videos on YouTube and lots of advice on the shaving forums.

 Bottom line: I find immense satisfaction in building terrific lather the way my father and grandfathers did.
 It’s one way to connect with the generations that have gone before us.
 But whether you think this way or not, the big thing is to enjoy the ride!